hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 **We will try this!**

-:white_check_mark: Copy this style code into your index.html page.
+ :arrow_forward: Copy this style code into your index.html page.

 ```html
     <style type="text/css">